thoriso-watson/SnakeProject/labs/0-blink/README.md

 The final sign off for the lab:

-  1. Show you have a working `blink` compiled using the tool chain and started using the bootloader.
+  - Show you have a working `blink` compiled using the tool chain and started using the bootloader.

-  2. Show that you can run two pi's at the same time.
-Not everyone will be able to do this if you need to buy additional adaptors for your laptop --- make sure you can do this part very soon, since we need two pi's at once for networking.

-  3. Bonus: write up a short example problem you ran into (or someone you helped ran into) and how you solved them and post to the newsgroup so we can start accumulating examples.
+  - Bonus: write up a short example problem you ran into (or someone you helped ran into) and how you solved them and post to the newsgroup so we can start accumulating examples.